 Art is everywhere at JüSTa Sajjangarh.
 Right from the sculpture on the driveway leading up to the lobby to the paintings that line the bright orange and blue walls of the hallways and the installations upcycled from car parts on the rooftop, they were all crafted by artisans from all over the world at Chitrashaala, an annual art fair that JüSTa hosts.

 The hotel is positioning itself as a unique food destination in Udaipur.
 Sabor, the restaurant on the ground floor has a long live kitchen where chefs can rustle up everything from Middle Eastern mezze platters to lal maas and delicious tagliatelle made from scratch.
 The restaurant also benefits from a dedicated pastry section where chefs produce delicious and whimsical treats such as activated charcoal croissants fresh every day.
 Adjoining the restaurant is a bar, one of three watering holes at the property.

 Behind the wellness centre is a 22,000sq ft terraced lawn that is as perfect for sunrise yoga classes as it is for wedding parties under a starlit sky.
-This, in addition to the banquet hall on the first floor makes it a perfect destination to hold all manner of events–from business conferences to a destination wedding.
+This, in addition to the banquet hall on the first floor, makes it a perfect destination to hold all manner of events–from business conferences to a destination weddings.

 If you’ve been to Udaipur before and have done the whole palace hotel experience, JüSTa Sajjangarh offers a fresh new perspective with an oldie-but-goodie view.